Four Techniques To Immediately Improve The Audio Quality Of Your Videos

 File Under: Making Videos

-Since YouTube is the top search engine for music in the world and since there's so many ways to monetize video, you need to have both your music and videos there.
+Since YouTube is the top search engine for music in the world and since there are so many ways to monetize video, you need to have both your music and videos there.
 To help you conquer YouTube, starting this week and all through the month of May, The DIY Advisor will focus its articles on improving your game for video.This first installment covers one of the most important things every video needs: great audio.

 It seems counterintuitive, but having great audio quality for your videos is critical to making great videos for YouTube.
 Audio affects the perception of the quality of your work more than good lighting or the visual quality of the footage.
 If the sound is poor, muffled, or distorted, viewers lose patience.
 They immediately perceive the video as poor quality and not worth their time, despite how good the rest of the video quality is.
 If there's one thing musicians know, it's audio.
 So, you likely have access to the right tools and resources to make your videos immediately rise above others out there.